• Collagen

 menopause joint pain

-When it comes to treatment options The good news is that there are lots of things you can do to reduce inflammation, improve joint health and relieve joint pain in menopause including menopausal joint pain.
+The good news is that there are lots of things you can do to reduce inflammation, improve joint health and relieve joint pain in menopause.
 Here are some of our top tips.

 Stretch regularly

 By keeping muscles flexible and strong you can protect yourself from musculoskeletal aches.
-Strong muscles help to support your skeleton and joints, helps to maintain your posture and alignment to help you move well.
+Strong muscles help to support your skeleton and joints, maintain your posture and alignment, and help you move well.
 Stretching helps to ease joint pain as it lubricates your joints and improves your range of motion.

-You can try out some light stretches in the safety of your own home, Bupa's Waking up stretching routine has loads of great tips to help get you started.
-Applying heat to the area that’s in pain can help to relax your muscles before you start up, while ice applied to your joints afterward reduces inflammation.
+You can try out some light stretches in the safety of your own home — Bupa's Waking Up Stretching Routine has loads of great tips to help get you started.
+Applying heat to the area that's in pain can help to relax your muscles before you start, while ice applied to your joints afterward reduces inflammation.

-Although it may feel counter-intuitive at first, weight bearing exercises can help to reduce joint pains as it strengthens ligaments, muscles and joints.
-Body weight, hand held weights and resistance bands can all help to build strength, support bone density and exercise your heart too.
-The Arthritis Foundation lists 16 Ways To Keep Joints Healthy
+Although it may feel counter-intuitive at first, weight-bearing exercises can help to reduce joint pain as they strengthen ligaments, muscles and joints.
+Bodyweight exercises, hand-held weights and resistance bands can all help to build strength, support bone density and exercise your heart too.
+The Arthritis Foundation lists 16 Ways To Keep Joints Healthy.

 Avoid excess weight gain

-More weight means more pressure affect joints hips and knees.
-Set some goals for regular exercise and weight loss, get rid of some pressure and ease aches and pains.
+More weight means more pressure on joints, particularly the hips and knees.
+Set some goals for regular exercise and maintaining a healthy weight to ease aches and pains.

 Yoga menopause joint pain